 Jason Hope, the Arizona tech entrepreneur famous for founding mobile content provider Jawa, has been recognized in a special ceremony for his massive $500,000 contribution to the SENS Foundation, to be used in the study of atherosclerosis and its underlying disease processes.
 This is not the first time the prolific philanthropist has made a big donation.
 But Hope says that this donation marks a shift in his view of the direction in which medical research should go in the 21st century.

 Echoing a growing medical consensus, Hope reflects on the fact that the current ethos driving the medical establishment, especially in the United States, is one that has emphasized treating diseases which have already appeared.
 In an unfortunate number of cases, these diseases are only caught in the advanced stages, when even cutting-edge treatments are less effective.
-Hope sees the best way forward not as going after diseases that have already appeared but preventing them from ever occurring in the first place.

 A silent killer deadlier than most know